Is there a Golden Parachute in Sannikov's principal-agent problem?: Main results

 This is motivated by the natural guess that the principal is expected to induce a positive effort for the agent on the continuation region.
 More importantly, direct manipulations allow to reformulate the last equation equivalently as

-thus reducing the equation to an explicit non--linear second--order ODE under the additional restriction to a positive marginal cost of effort, that is to say when $h^\prime(0)>0$.
+thus reducing the equation to an explicit non-linear second-order ODE under the additional restriction of a positive marginal cost of effort, that is to say when $h^\prime(0)>0$.

-Next, assuming that $y_{\rm gp}<\infty$, the potential explosion of the solution due to the superlinear feature of $F^\star$ is bypassed, as the concavity of $v$ implies that $v^\prime$ is bounded in $[v^\prime(y_{\rm gp}),v^\prime(0)]$.
-Although this assumption is not always true, see \Cref{prop:NGP}, we continue along the line of {\rm \citeauthor*{sannikov2008continuous}}.
+Next, assuming that $y_{\rm gp}<\infty$, the potential explosion of the solution due to the super-linear feature of $F^\star$ is bypassed, as the concavity of $v$ implies that $v^\prime$ is bounded in $[v^\prime(y_{\rm gp}),v^\prime(0)]$. \Cref{thm:existence}.$(ii$-$3)$ shows that this claim is true, modulo the fact that it may happen that $y_{\rm gp}=0$.
 Then, it follows from the standard Cauchy--Lipschitz theorem that the last ODE, with initial data $v(0)=0$ and $v^\prime(0)=b$, has a unique classical solution for any choice of $b$, say $v_b$.
-Then, \citeauthor*{sannikov2008continuous} argues that it is possible to choose $b$ so that this solution $v_b$ indeed solves \Cref{Sannikov0}.
-Although, \citeauthor*{sannikov2008continuous}'s proof of this claim is not rigorous, we show in the subsequent analysis that this result may be correct for sufficiently small $\beta$.
-However, notice that our main results given in {\rm \Cref{sec:complete}} and {\rm \Cref{sec:nogp}}, show that \begin{itemize} \item for $\beta=0$, there is no $y_{\rm gp}\geq 0$ such that the solution of the dynamic programming equation \eqref{DPE:main} agrees with $F$ on $[y_{\rm gp},\infty)$, see \ref{ngp1} of \Cref{prop:NGP}; \item for $\beta>0$ sufficiently small, we prove under additional conditions that the solution of \eqref{DPE:main} may exhibit the behaviour claimed by \citeauthor*{sannikov2008continuous}.
+Next, \citeauthor*{sannikov2008continuous} argues that it is possible to choose $b$ so that this solution $v_b$ indeed solves \Cref{Sannikov0}. \citeauthor*{sannikov2008continuous}'s proof of this claim is not rigorous, and we show in the subsequent analysis that we can circumvent this difficulty by a different approach, under the extra assumption that $F^\prime$ is concave.
+Notice also that our main results given in {\rm \Cref{sec:complete}} and {\rm \Cref{sec:nogp}}, show that \begin{itemize} \item for $\beta=0$, there is no $y_{\rm gp}\geq 0$ such that the solution of the dynamic programming equation \eqref{DPE:main} agrees with $F$ on $[y_{\rm gp},\infty)$, see \ref{ngp1} of \Cref{prop:NGP}; \item for $\beta>0$ sufficiently small, we prove under additional conditions that the solution of \eqref{DPE:main} may exhibit the behaviour claimed by \citeauthor*{sannikov2008continuous}.
 In fact, we shall prove that the stopping region $\mathcal{S}$ is either reduced to $\{0\}$, or is of the form $\{0\}\cup[y_{\rm gp},\infty)$ for some $y_{\rm gp}\ge 0$.
 This requires some involved technical arguments which are displayed in \Cref{sect:solution} below; \item when the curvature at zero $u^{\prime\prime}(0)$ of the agent's utility is sufficiently large negative, the stopping region $\mathcal{S}$ is always reduced to $\{0\}$ for whatever value of $\beta>0$.
 See \ref{ngp2} of \Cref{prop:NGP}. \end{itemize}